- Blood Clots in Dogs: What are They?

 - Blood vessels that do not function properly

-How to Treat Dog Blood Clots
+How to Treat Dog Blood in dog Urine

-As expected of a loving pet owner, your immediate reaction to dog blood clots is a drive to help your dog recover from whatever is causing blood clots in the urine.
-Your initial response to hearding that your dog has a case of hematuria was probably something along the lines of, “Can you tell me how to help my dog with a blood clot?”
+As expected of a loving pet owner, your immediate reaction to dog blood clots is a drive to help your dog recover from whatever is causing blood in the urine.
+Your initial response to hearing that your dog has a case of hematuria was probably something along the lines of, “Can you tell me how to help my dog with a blood clot?”
 Who wouldn’t want to do everything in their power to help their favorite canine companion bounce back from hematuria?!

-When it comes to blood clot treatments, the specific treatment that your dog needs for his or her blood clots will depend on what is causing the blood clots to form.
+When it comes to blood clots treatments, the specific treatment that your dog needs for his or her blood clots will depend on what is causing the blood clots to form.
 The specific cause needs to be identified before appropriate treatment methods can be implemented, mostly because the causes of blood clots are so vast and what works for one blood clot cause might not do anything to improve another cause.

 More often than not, dogs that are peeing blood will be prescribed a blood thinner.
 These medications literally thin the blood, which makes it impossible for blood to clot in the first place.
 Medications that are classified as blood thinners are the antidote to blood clots.
 One drastic example of treatment for blood clots in dog urine involves surgery.
 This route is only taken when the blood clot is not passing on its own, or the cause of the blood clotting is impossible to reach via a noninvasive measure.